Minnesota Deaf Adult Education & Advocacy

 - People living in rural areas are more likely to have a hearing loss than people living in metropolitan areas.

 - Hearing loss is most common among the elderly.
 More than one out of every three people over the age of 65 has a hearing loss.
 By age 75, more than one out of two people have a hearing loss.
-The most common cause of hearing loss is the aging process or presbycusis.

 - Three high risk factors for hearing loss in infants and young children include heredity, congenital infection and recurrent or persistent otitis media (ear infection).